-If the Required Action and associated Completion Time of Condition A or B is not met or if three or more channels for the referenced Function are inoperable, the plant must be placed in a condition in which the LCO does not apply.
-To achieve this status, the plant must be brought to at least MODE 3 within 6 hours and to MODE 5 within 36 hours.
+If a Required Action and associated Completion Time of Condition A or B are not met or if three or more channels for the referenced Function 1.a or 1.b in MODE 1, 2, 3, or 4, or on MODE 5 or 6 without an open containment air flow path $\geq$ 6 inches in diameter, are inoperable, the plant must be placed in a condition in which the LCO does not apply.
+To achieve this status, the plant must be brought to MODE 3 within 6 hours and to MODE 5 within 36 hours.
 The allowed Completion Times are reasonable, based on operating experience, to reach the required plant conditions from full power conditions in an orderly manner and without challenging plant systems.

-A containment air flow path \geq 6 inches in diameter shall be opened within 44 hours from Condition entry.
+A containment air flow path $\geq$ 6 inches in diameter shall be opened within 44 hours from Condition entry.
 Opening any flow path (or paths) with an area equivalent to 6 inches in diameter provides the required vacuum relief path in the event of a low pressure event.